apache/pekko/akka-docs/src/main/paradox/routing.md

 @@@ note

 It is not allowed to configure the `routerDispatcher` to be a
-@apidoc[akka.dispatch.BalancingDispatcherConfigurator] since the messages meant for the special router actor cannot be processed by any other actor.
+@apidoc[dispatch.BalancingDispatcherConfigurator] since the messages meant for the special router actor cannot be processed by any other actor.

 @@@